dhain/wsgi_lite/README.rst

-``@bind()`` is just like ``@lite()`` with keyword arguments (including the ability to save and stack calls), except that it doesn't turn the decorated function into a WSGI app.
+``@bind()`` is just like ``@lite()`` with keyword arguments (including the ability to save and stack calls), except that it doesn't turn the decorated function into a WSGI-compatible app.
+(Which is a good thing, since a binding rule is not a WSGI app!)

 Now, given the above examples, you might be wondering what all that ``wsgi_lite.closing`` stuff is about.
 Well, that's what we're going to talk